Mitigating Domain Drift in Multi Species Segmentation with DINOv2: A Cross-Domain Evaluation in Herbicide Research Trials: Proposed Method

 Data augmentation was applied every time a new image was fetched by the data generator.
-The transformations we applied for data augmentation are: rotation, height \& width shift, zoom, vertical \& horizontal flip, pixel-intensity shift (colour change), Gaussian blur and artificial shadow simulation.
-Shear is not recommended as our method extracts tiles from the image and it is important to keep some coherence.
+The transformations we applied for data augmentation are: rotation, height and width shift, zoom, vertical and horizontal flip, pixel-intensity shift (color change), Gaussian blur, perspective and artificial shadow simulation.
+These augmentations were applied using the Albumentations library (\cite{buslaev2020albumentations}).

+The model was trained using the AdamW optimizer (\cite{loshchilov2017decoupled}) with a learning rate of $5 \times 10^{-5}$.
+AdamW was selected for its superior performance in transformer-based architectures due to its decoupled weight decay mechanism, which provides better regularization compared to standard Adam optimization.
+The relatively low learning rate was chosen to ensure stable convergence during fine-tuning of the pre-trained DINOv2 backbone, preventing catastrophic forgetting of the learned representations while allowing gradual adaptation to the agricultural domain.
+The momentum parameter of $0.9$ was employed to accelerate convergence and reduce oscillations in the gradient descent process, which is particularly beneficial for the complex multi-task learning scenario involving species classification, damage assessment, and vegetation segmentation tasks.

-We chose Adam optimizer using a learning rate of $lr = 5·10^{-5}$ with a $decay = 10^{-6}$ per epoch, $momentum = 0.9$ and \textit{Nesterov's acceleration}.
-F1 score was selected as the most suitable algorithm performance metric, in order to account for the class imbalance present in the dataset.
-For the EfficientNet decoder, the encoder weights were frozen for the first 25 epochs and then, the encoder weights were unfrozen for the remaining ones.
-For the DinoV2 decoder, the weights were completely frozen during training process.
-A total number of 500 epochs were selected for training in order to fairly compare among the different experiments.
+For the EfficientNet decoder, the encoder weights were frozen for the first 25 epochs, and then the encoder weights were unfrozen for the remaining epochs.
+For the DinoV2 decoder, the weights were completely frozen during the training process.
+A total of 200 epochs were selected for training in order to fairly compare among the different experiments.

-For training the networks, we design in our experiments we used a NVIDIA Tesla H100 with 80GB of memory.
+For training the networks designed in our experiments, we used a NVIDIA Tesla H100 with 80GB of memory.
 Considering the size of the input images, we set the \textit{batch size} to 12.

-Following the same methodology described at \cite{picon_weeds_2025}, we used Dataset A validation subset and the computed values of F1-score and Dice-S\o rensen Coefficient to calculate the threshold values that maximizes the validation set for the different weed species.
-Metrics reported are obtained over the appropiate datasets depending on the experiments: (BASE, REALITY and DRONE).
-For the BASE dataset, results are reported for the testing subset whereas all dataset is reported for REALITY and DRONE dataset as these datasets have not been used for training.